K-G-Witt/belly-button-challenge/README.md

 This repository contains the code needed to create an interactive html dashboard, built using JavaScript, to visually display data summarising the OTUs identified by the Belly Button Biodiversity Study for each sample, as well the top 10 OTUs identified overall.

 Within the **Starter_Code** subfolder:
-**samples.json**
-A **.json** formatted library containing the ID number, metadata, and OTUs found for each sample.
+1. **samples.json:** a .json formatted library containing the ID number, metadata, and OTUs for each sample

-**index.html**
-A starter browser in which the interactive dashboard is built and displayed.
+2. **index.html:** a starter browser in which the interactive dashboard is built and displayed

 Within the **Starter_Code/static/js** subfolder:
-**app.js**
-This file contains the **.js** code called by the **index.html** page to build and display the interactive dashboard.
+3. **app.js:** contains the .js code called by the **index.html** page to build and display the interactive dashboard

 ## Installation and Run Instructions:
 First, right click on the **index.html** and launch the browser using Google Chrome.
 Next, display the console window by right clicking anywhere on the page, selecting “Inspect”, and then selecting “Console”.
 Doing so will help to identify and debug any potential errors in execution.
-Second, right click on *app.js** and launch the code using VSCode.
+Second, right click on **app.js** and launch the code using VSCode.
 Ensure you have pre-installed **Node.js** to assist you to identify and debug any potential errors in execution.
 Once installed, you can remote into the file path you used to save the repo, and test the code by typing **node app.js**